Problematy/goodmap/docs/configuration.rst

 .. _config-plugins:

-Plugins
+Plugins configuration
 -------

-**Plugins are not configured here.** Every plugin — Goodmap's map overlays and marker-field renderers, and platzky's notifiers alike — is activated in the **data source**, under its top-level ``plugins`` key:
+**Plugins are not configured in config file.** Every plugin — Goodmap's map overlays and marker-field renderers, and platzky's notifiers alike — is activated in the **data source**, under its top-level ``plugins`` key: